 Eight years earlier, Anne Elliot, the daughter of a financially troubled aristocratic family, was persuaded to break off her engagement to Frederick Wentworth, a young seaman, who, though promising, had poor family connections.
 When her father rents out the family estate to Admiral Croft, Anne is thrown into company with Frederick, because his sister is Mrs. Croft.
 Frederick is now a rich and successful Captain, and a highly eligible bachelor.
 Whom will he marry?
 One of Anne's sister's husband's sisters?
 Or will he and Anne rekindle the old flame?
-Written by

 John Oswalt <email@example.com>